- Associate Professor

 Articles by Don Dengel, Ph.D.

-My colleagues and I have been working on implementing the body analysis software Dexalytics for the last two decades.
-This technology improves on clinical diagnostic procedures such as x-rays to […]
+My colleagues and I have been working on implementing the body analysis software Dexalytics for the last five years.
+This software solution utilizes body composition data obtained from dual X-ray […]

 Because May is Physical Fitness Month, I want to bring attention to some startling figures.
 Obesity is not just a problem plaguing adults.
 Younger and younger children are struggling with […]